santiagoaldanondo/retro-bomber/README.md

 3. Fix the collision to allow only one collision bewteen two objects.
 Right now one bullet will collide several times with an enemy. __--> Fixed by removing the element (bomb or bullet) from the array as soon as it collides.
 The problem is that I need to create an explosion object outside from bullets and bombs instead of using a dead image.__

 4. Need to show the explosion of the bullets and bombs when they collide. __--> Fixed by creating an Explosion class.
 When a projectile collides, a new explosion is created.
 The explosions have a lifetime after which they are deleted.__

+5. Explosions are very small after creating children classes for bombers. __--> Fixed by increasing the value by which their width and height are multiplied.__

+6. Cannot remove keys from localStorage with localStorage.removeItem(key). __--> I was saving to localstorage when rendering, I need to create a different logic.__